 If you want to become a “superstar” web developer with an endless queue of high-profile clients, you will need to master the Hypertext Preprocessor (PHP) language.
 Or, well – in addition, you will also likely need to master HTML and CSS, but I will cover these in my next reviews on HTML courses and CSS courses, so let’s skip these two languages for now.

-Starting off learning web application development through studying online PHP courses is a well chosen first step towards having a lucrative career in the industry.
-Whether you’re a total beginner or a seasoned veteran in PHP programming – there will be something on this list which fits your skill level.
+Starting off learning web application development through studying online PHP courses is a well-chosen first step towards having a lucrative career in the industry.
+Whether you’re a total beginner or a seasoned veteran in PHP programming – there will be something on this list that fits your skill level.
 There are online courses out there for every experience level.

 In this review of PHP online courses, we will focus on exactly these, as I will be highlighting some of the best PHP courses on the market right now and explaining how they can benefit you.

-Here are our choices for the best PHP course:
+Without further ado, here are our choices for the best PHP courses.

 Course instructor: This online course in PHP was put together by the Codecademy team, comprised of various software engineers and curriculum developers.